VietLeAnz/export_fw_policy_csv/README.md

 This script bases on Python 3.9 or later.
 The input file should be original backup file from FortiGate 6.4 but it also work on previous version.

+How to use script, check my Youtube video: https://youtu.be/JF9OYKUZXeo

 ~ end ~